evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 374 to 344 km (232-214 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 23,0kWh/100km for the basic version and 25,0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 44 minutes, while a more common scenario of 10-80% would take 26 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81% resulting in an actual charge speed including time loss on 118kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 81%, resulting in an actual charge speed, including time loss on 118kW.
 Each charge session would take 34 minutes and 14 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 29kWh/100km, 1000km will take 10 hours and 5 minutes to drive.
 This trip will require three charge session(s) charging from 2% to 82%.
 The total time lost for charging will be 106 minutes.